Posted on May 12th, 2023

-Between 1953 and 1987, two of the eight drinking water supplies at Camp Lejeune in Jacksonville, North Carolina, were contaminated with industrial solvents and PFAS.
+Between 1953 and 1987, two of the eight drinking water supplies at Camp Lejeune in Jacksonville, North Carolina, were contaminated with industrial solvents.
 At Hadnot Point, the highest trichloroethylene level was 1,400 ppb, which exceeds the safe exposure limit by 280 times.
 At Tarawa Terrace, the greatest perchloroethylene level was 215 ppb, eclipsing the safe exposure limit by 43 times.
 The source of these toxic solvents was ABC One-Hour Cleaners, a dry-cleaning firm located near Camp Lejeune.
 However, service members would also use solvents to clean up weapons and equipment at the military base, improperly disposing of the products.

 Nevertheless, recent studies found that there might have been up to 70 hazardous chemicals at Camp Lejeune.
 Benzene contamination most likely occurred due to approximately 800,000 gallons of fuel that leaked from the military base's fuel farm.
-Furthermore, mercury was detected at the facility - in the fall of 2012, twelve pounds of mercury were found at the Hadnot Point.
+Furthermore, mercury was detected at the facility - in the fall of 2012, twelve pounds of mercury were found at Hadnot Point.
 The water plant was offline for a few weeks to clean up the heavy metal.

 It was only in 1982 that the U.S. Marine Corps found volatile organic compounds in the drinking water at Camp Lejeune.
 The supply wells were contaminated by leaking underground storage tanks, waste disposal sites, and industrial area spills.
 In 1989, the U.S. Environmental Protection Agency deemed Camp Lejeune a Superfund site and subsequently began carrying out intense cleanup activities to remove toxic agents from the 156,000-acre military installation.
 The U.S. Navy disposed of the following: